HengchengZhang/SNotes/out/production/SNotes/notes.md

     * object
     * class
     * tree

-2. It would be better to match the object name with filename
+2. It would be better to match the object name with filename.
 3. When something returns no information, use unit.
 Java uses void and returns actually nothing.

+### Variables and Types

+1. There are two kinds of variables in scala:
+   * val
+   * var
+2. The difference between val and var the ability to make assignments. val is a finial assignment and cant be reassigned with other values while var can.
+3. THerefore val is preferred to simplify the logic.
+4. A variable can just be simply declared or defined type.
+5. Some basic types in scala: Int, Double, Char, Sting, Boolean, Unit.
+6. Tuple starts at one instead of zero.
+7.